Yusan1234/Yusan1234_cv/README.md

 # Intro
-Masters Computer Science student at New York University, Courant Institute of Mathematical Science specializing in machine learning and system operations.
+Masters Computer Science student at New York University, Courant Institute of Mathematical Science specializing in machine learning and ML-system development.
 Committed to driving innovation by applying machine learning technology into real society.
 Poised to make a significant impact in the ever-evolving landscape of data-driven solutions in healthcare and other highly interesting areas.